-Bruges, Belgium is a fairy-tale city and one of the most unique and charming I’ve been to.
+Bruges, Belgium is a fairytale city and one of the most unique and charming I’ve been to.
 Bruges is definitely a town more people should consider visiting, especially if they like the aesthetic of medieval times combined with the comforts of today.

 The main square, “markt,” is absolutely gorgeous.
 Here you can visit the Historium Bruges, where you go back in time and follow lovers from Renaissance Bruges.
 It’s more for children and not super informative but the top level has a great view of the square.
 Alternatively (or additionally) you can go to the top of the bell tower.
 The main square is also a good place to catch a tour in a horse-drawn carriage, a unique way to see such an old city.

 The city also has a Diamond Museum and Torture Museum.
-As Belgium is well known for its food and drink, there are appropriately a French fry museum, Choco-story and a beer museum.
-The museums I went to are small, and it looks like the ones I didn’t visit are too.
+As Belgium is well known for its food and drink, there are appropriately a French fry museum, Choco-story (chocolate museum) and a beer museum.
+The museums I went to were small, and it looks like the ones I didn’t visit are too.
 So I think it’s safe to say that provided you can pay the entrance fees, you can see a lot of museums in a short amount of time.

 Have you ever been to Bruges?
 What did you think?